-- ½ teaspoon baking powder
+- 1/2 teaspoon baking powder

 - 1 or 2 lemons

-- 1½ cups sugar
+- 1 1/2 cups sugar

-- ½ teaspoon fine sea salt
+- 1/2 teaspoon fine sea salt

-- 1 large egg, at room temperature
+- 1 large egg (at room temperature)

 - 1 teaspoon pure vanilla extract

-- Position the racks to divide the oven into thirds and preheat it to 350 degrees F.
+Position your oven racks to divide the oven into thirds and preheat it to 350 degrees F.

 Roll each portion into a ball between your palms, drop into the sugar, roll it around to coat and place on the baking sheets.
 These cookies spread dramatically, so make sure to leave about 2 inches between them.

-- Bake the cookies for 8 to 14 minutes.
+Bake the cookies for 8 to 14 minutes.
 If you bake them for 8 to 10 minutes, you'll get pale cookies that will be chewy; bake them for 12 to 14 minutes, until theyre barely golden around the edges (the bottoms will be lightly browned), and you'll get cookies that are chewy in the center and crisp around the edges.
-The cookies will be crackle-topped and too soft to lift from the baking sheets.
-Transfer the baking sheets to racks and let the cookies cool completely before you move them.
+I baked mine for 12 minutes and enjoyed the crispy/chewy version.

 Repeat with the remaining dough, always using cool baking sheets.